holidaycheck/tech-blog/_posts/2019-06-18-questions-every-unit-test-should-answer.md

 });
 ```

 Now, it is all clear - you know why the width matters.
 No more proper (whatever it means) and we got rid of a [magic number](https://en.wikipedia.org/wiki/Magic_number_(programming)).
+Especially that number - should the width of the parent change, and your number not, this test would, again, become invalid (simply lying), as the parent would not have width of 500 (whatever units) anymore.

 ## Some final thoughts - to be added